How to DIY a Friendly Fall Gnome for Your Front Porch

 To add a little something extra to my gnome I attached this really gorgeous fall stem embellishment I had.
 I love how tiny details can totally change the whole piece for the better!

-I am obsessed with the colors on this gnome!
+I am obsessed with the colors on this outdoor fall gnome!
 Fall is definitely my favorite season!
 What fabric would you use for the hat?
 Let me know in the comments below!